Bobby Hull: "Bobby Hull Rule"

 Hull and teammate Stan Mikita were catalysts for a 1960s craze where players curved the blades of their hockey sticks, which became widely referred to as "banana blades".
 Hull is the player typically linked most to the rule that banned this practice because of the potential danger to goalies, few of whom wore masks in that era.
 The curved blade made the puck's trajectory unpredictable.
 The rule originally limited the blade curvature to between 0.5 in and 0.75 in; in 1970, it was set at 0.5 in.
 NHL Rule 10.1 currently limits the curvature to 0.75 in.

 WHA career

+Hull with the Jets in 1975.